Dental care

 Electric toothbrushes can make it easier to clean your teeth, though you don't need one if you use the correct technique.

-Many electric toothbrushes offer the ability to change the brush at the end, making the process of switching brushes simpler and more economical than with a manual toothbrush.
+Many electric toothbrushes offer the ability to change the brush head at the end, making the process of switching brushes more straightforward and more economical than with a manual toothbrush.

 Do I need to floss?

-Flossing is recommended from the age of 12 onwards.
+Flossing is recommended starting from the age of 12.
 It helps to remove plaque from between your teeth.

 Dental floss is usually available as a mint-flavoured thread which is either wound like a bobbin of thread or affixed to a plastic arm, similar to a violin bow.